-The College of Health and Human Services offers the Bachelor of Science in Homeland Security (BSHLS) degree program.
-This program is sequentially constructed to correspond to "four pillars" of the National Preparedness Goal (2011) and the Missions of the Strategic Plan of the Department of Homeland Security (DHS) (2012).
-The pillars are: (1) Prevent, (2) Protect, (3) Respond, and (4) Recover.
-This coverage format will ensure that all essential areas are addressed so that learners will be assured fundamental coverage of the Homeland Security scope of responsibilities.
+This coverage format will help ensure that all essential areas are addressed so that learners will be assured fundamental coverage of the Homeland Security scope of responsibilities.
 Courses will include scenarios and disaster simulation exercises to provide a sense of realism.
-The program begins with exploring the fundamentals and ethics of HLS, moves to interagency planning, and ultimately ends with the Capstone Course in which the student will submit original work that will reflect an integration of all coursework topics.
+The program begins with exploring the fundamentals and ethics of HLS, moves to interagency planning, and ultimately ends with the Capstone Course in which the student submits original work that will reflect an integration of all coursework topics.